 Research in Progress

-John J. Chin and Jonathan Pinckney.
+John J. Chin.
 Historical Dictionary of Modern Nonviolent Revolutions (manuscript in process).

 John J. Chin.
 Military Power and Democratization (revised and extended dissertation, manuscript in process).

 Description: The book examines how variation in the power, structure, and behavior of militaries affects the survival of autocratic regimes and a country's prospects for a transition to democracy.
 Overall, it shows that military power -- particularly well-funded ground forces -- hinders democratization via democratic diffusion, democratic revolutions, and democratic coups.
 First, strong militaries buffet autocratic regimes from the pressures of democratic diffusion and democratic external powers, particularly after the Cold War.
 Second, analysis of reconstructed and extended data on major nonviolent and violent campaigns and outcomes since 1946 (RE-NAVCO dataset) demonstrates that democratic revolutions are less likely to emerge or succeed against militarily powerful authoritarian regimes.
 Third, analysis of a new cross-national dataset of regime change and leader reshuffling coup attempts (Colpus dataset) in authoritarian regimes since 1946 reveals that only some kinds of coup attempts -- particularly those that succeed in ousting entrenched personalist dictators -- promote democratic transitions.
 Democratic coups are less likely when militaries are well-funded.

 John J. Chin, David B. Carter, and Joseph G. Wright.
 “Coups de regime or Coups de chef?
 Introducing the Colpus Dataset.” (under review)